People's Liberation Army at the 1989 Tiananmen Square protests and massacre: Pullback

 On May 24, PLA troops withdrew from urban Beijing.
 The failed attempt to control the growing protesters in Beijing forced the party leaders to call in additional PLA units.
 PLA soldiers were kept in isolation and underwent re-education to instill and reinforce the belief that a turmoil in the capital needed to be suppressed.

 Enforcement of martial law

-On June 2, Deng Xiaoping and several party elders met with the three remaining Politburo Standing Committee members, Li Peng, Qiao Shi and Yao Yilin.
-They agreed to clear the square so "the riot can be halted and order be restored to the Capital."
-At 4:30pm on June 3, the three politburo members met with Central Military Commission members Qin Jiwei, Hong Xuezhi, Liu Huaqing, Chi Haotian and Yang Baibing, PLA General Logistics chief Zhao Nanqi, Beijing Party Secretary Li Ximing, mayor Chen Xitong, State Council secretariat Luo Gan, Beijing Military Region commander Zhou Yibing and political commissar Liu Zhenhua to discuss the final steps for enforcing martial law:
+At 4:00pm on June 3, Yang Shangkun, Li Peng, Qiao Shi, and Yao Yilin called an emergency meeting with Central Military Commission members Qin Jiwei, Hong Xuezhi, Liu Huaqing, Chi Haotian and Yang Baibing, PLA General Logistics chief Zhao Nanqi, Beijing Party Secretary Li Ximing, mayor Chen Xitong, State Council secretariat Luo Gan, Beijing Military Region commander Zhou Yibing and political commissar Liu Zhenhua to discuss the final steps for enforcing martial law: